THOMAS COLE

 Jan–Dec, 2026

-The Cole Site will present the Sunday Salon speaker series, featuring renowned curators and artists including Kevin Avery, Graham Boettcher, Teresa Carbone, Cynthia Daignault, Elizabeth Kornhauser, Nancy Siegel, and Alan Wallach; the Second Saturday creative artmaking series with local makers; a Curator Tour series; a Close-Looking series, K-12 School Programs culminating in a student exhibition; a Youth Program series, a Professional Development Program for Teachers, and more.
+The Cole Site will present the Sunday Salon speaker series, featuring renowned curators and artists including Kevin Avery, Graham Boettcher, Terry Carbone, William Coleman, Cynthia Daignault, Elizabeth Kornhauser, Erin Monroe, Nancy Siegel, and Alan Wallach; the Second Saturday creative artmaking series with local makers; a Curator Tour series; a Close-Looking series, K-12 School Programs culminating in a student exhibition; a Youth Program series, a Professional Development Program for Teachers, and more.

 Thomas Cole: Painting the Nature of America at the Thomas Cole National Historic Site is supported in part by The National Endowment for the Humanities: Democracy demands wisdom.

-This exhibition is made possible in part by the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature, National Trust Insurance, LLC, Art Bridges, Anne and Fred Osborn III / The EASTER Foundation, Columbia Memorial Health, and Eli Wilner & Company to date.
+Made possible in part by the Hickory Foundation, the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature, Jennifer Krieger and Eric Siegel, National Trust Insurance, LLC, Art Bridges, Anne and Fred Osborn III / The EASTER Foundation, Bank of Greene County Charitable Fund, Columbia Memorial Health, BST & Co.
+CPAs, LLP, and Eli Wilner & Company.

 Any views, findings, conclusions, or recommendations expressed in this exhibition do not necessarily represent those of the National Endowment for the Humanities.